 - Parking Services (UH-039)

-- This process must be completed every quarter.
-Parking permits become available at Parking Services shortly before the new quarter.
+- This process must be completed every semester.
+Parking permits become available at Parking Services shortly before the new semester.

 Parking Fee Waiver for clients of the Department of Rehabilitation